Looking to purchase a second home but wondering how you can do so without the funds for a down payment? Learn your options in this guide.

 In an ideal world, your refinance will allow you to access more favorable and conventional loan terms.
 However, there are potential disadvantages to consider:

 - Poor terms – The goal is to find a lower interest rate than you presently pay.
 However, changing market conditions, a low credit score, or diminished income could have the opposite effect.
-You may end up with more interest and higher payments.
+You may end up with more interest and a higher monthly payment for your new home purchase.

 - Taking on debt – While this option does free up cash you can use to purchase a second house, you’ll owe more on your first house.
 Since you’ll also begin a new repayment period (often 30 years), you may be in debt for longer than you would have with your original mortgage.